itsina96/FAC-application/README.md

 # FAC application
-A personal website made for Founders and Coders.<br>
+A personal website made for the Founders and Coders application.<br>
 This one page website is built with HTML, CSS and vanila Javascript.<br> It does NOT include : Github themes, bootstrap, jquery or any other frameworks and libraries.

 To visit, please click <a href="http://itsina96.github.io/FAC-application">here</a>

 # Prerequisites
-[x] Earn a minimum of 250 points on freeCodeCamp.
+-[x] Earn a minimum of 250 points on freeCodeCamp.
-[] Create a one-page website and host it on GitHub Pages.
+-[] Create a one-page website and host it on GitHub Pages.
-[x] Reach 5 kyu and 300 honor points in JavaScript on Codewars.
+-[x] Reach 5 kyu and 300 honor points in JavaScript on Codewars.

 Thanks for taking your time and visit my website.
 I hope you enjoy.